 - Attach the spray head.
 Turn off, unplug and allow your coffee machine to cool.
 Then replace the spray head.

 Cleaning the Filter Funnel

 When you open your machine to put in a coffee filter, you place the filter in a removable basket or funnel.
-Because water sits here as it filters through coffee grounds, it often gets covered in limescale like the inside of your machine.
+Because water sits here as it filters through coffee grounds, it often gets covered in limescale, like the inside of your machine.

-To begin cleaning a filter funnel, scrub it with some of your descaling solution, then clean with warm, soapy water.
+To begin cleaning a filter funnel, scrub it with some of your descaling solution, then clean it with warm, soapy water.
 Rinse, then place it back into your machine.